seb4itik/ansible-slapd/README.md

 ## Notes

-This role will *not* create the root DN entry for backends.

 For adding the schema `my-schema`, the file `my-schema.ldif` or `my-schema.schema` must exist in `/etc/ldap/schema` (or whatever `{{slapd_schema_path}}` is).